 10. Dark chocolate

-Cocoa flavanols in chocolate can help boost the mood and sustain clear thinking; and study after study touts dark chocolate’s ability to increase feelings of wellness and decrease stress.
+Cocoa flavanols in chocolate can help boost your mood and sustain clear thinking; and study after study touts dark chocolate’s ability to increase feelings of wellness and decrease stress.
 Not to mention, it might make you smarter.
 Is it just a coincidence that the higher a country's chocolate consumption, the more Nobel laureates it creates?
 More chocolate, please.